hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/224_modern_india.md

 impossibility.
 For Buddhism has shaken the thrones of all the oblation-eating gods and brought them down from their heavenly positions.
-The state of being a Buddha is superior to the heavenly positions of many a Brahmâ or an Indra, who vie with each other in offering their worship at the feet of the Buddha, the God-man!
+The state of being a Buddha is superior to the heavenly positions of many a Brahmā or an Indra, who vie with each other in offering their worship at the feet of the Buddha, the God-man!
 And to this Buddhahood, every man has the privilege to attain; it is open to all even in this life.
 From the descent of the gods, as a natural